salehiali1374/bandWidthLog/README.md

 $ chmod +x bandWidthInfo.sh
 ```

-You can run logger.sh in system startup or use nohup!!
+You can run logger.sh in system startup or use nohup!! make sure to run it with sudo command.
-After running logger.sh if you want to check gathering data you have to use bandWidthLog.sh
+After running logger.sh if you want to check gathering data you have to use bandWidthInfo.sh
 For more information about how to usr bandWidthInfo.sh try this command:

-`$ ./bandWidthLog.sh -h`
+`$ ./bandWidthInfo.sh -h`